ansys/scade-design-rules/doc/source/rules/structure/number_of_user_ops_in_diagram.rst

 .. index:: single: Number Of User Ops In Diagram

-Number Of User Ops In Diagram
+Number of user ops in diagram
 =============================

 .. rule::